 Sat. - Sun.
 7 a.m. - 4 p.m.

-The problem of pet waste continues to be an issue in the community.
-Several homeowners have brought to management’s attention that dog walkers are allowing their pets to do their business on private lawns and driveways.
-This is necessitating homeowners and residents who do not even own dogs to pick up dog feces.
+The problem of pet waste continues to be an issue in our community.
+Several owners have brought to management’s attention that dog walkers are allowing their pets to do their business on private lawns and driveways, or not removing their pet's waste.
+This results in residents who do not even own dogs to pick up someone else's dog feces.

 If you walk a dog, please be responsible and keep your dog from doing its business on private property.
 Direct the dog to a common area and, in any case, pick up your dog’s waste and dispose of in your own household trash.